Set #4: Artworks that Illustrate Hell and Damnation

 Fig. 1 - Hell as a Desolate Place Where Demons Torment People

-This painting shows an artist's conception of hell as a desolate place where hideous demons use all sorts of things, including fire, to torment everyone that falls into their hands.
-Interestingly, the Christian conception of hell shown in Fig. 1 is similar in principle to the pagan conception of Hades shown in Fig. 4 below.
-In the author's opinion, the main difference between these conceptions is that Fig. 4 shows a part of Hades that is set aside for the punishment of great or notorious evildoers, while Fig. 1 shows a place that seems to be open to evildoers of all kinds.
+This painting illustrates one Christian conception of hell as a place of torment where hideous demons use all sorts of things, including fire, to inflict pain on people who fall into their hands.
+Interestingly, this painting of the Christian conception of hell is similar in principle to the painting of the pagan conception of Hades shown in Fig. 4 below.
+In fact, the main difference between these paintings seems to be that the painting of Hades shown in Fig. 4 shows it as a place which includes a special area where great or notorious evildoers are punished, while the painting of hell shown in Fig. 1 shows it as a place which is open to everyone.

 Daniel VILLAFRUELA [Public domain or CC BY-SA 3.0], via Wikimedia Commons